liam-wiltshire/talks/regex/content.md

 ???

-Regular expressions are scary.
-At least, if you ask Google, that's what you might think (500,000 results).
-And slow (1,460,000).
-For many developers they are something best avoided, something unmaintainable and difficult to understand.
-From personal experience, I've seen some amazing attempts to avoid using them - from 10 chained explodes to str_replaceing everything except the bits you need, piece by piece.
-However, this doesn't have to be the case - regular expressions are neither scary or slow, and indeed when used correctly are a powerful tool in your utility belt.
+I've spoken to alot of developers, and something I hear regularly is that they don't 'do' RegEx.

+They might call it scary, or slow, and I've seem some amazing attempts to avoid them.

+However, this doesn't have to be the case - treated well, RegEx can be a powerful tool in your toolbox

 Yes, there are alternatives, and sometimes these will do the job better than regular expressions could (more on that below), but often a regular expression is the right tool for the job.